simonjellvert/goal-diggers/README.md

 Here are some of the features that will be added in the future:

 - Player videos/highlights will be added when content is available.
 Because of the teams short time of life such content is not available at this time.
+- Turn the mock up contact form in to a real one.
-- Updated sponsors page with new logotypes (if necessary)
+- Updated sponsors page with new/more logotypes (when the team gets more sponsors).
 - Webshop page with Goal Diggers merchandise.
 - Tournaments page (when the team has participated in more than one) with statistics.
 - Roster page with information and statistcs of the players.